koalahamlet/cupboardTestApp/README.md

     }

 }
 ```

-After this, somewhere in your app where you want to use Cupboard, you will have to instantiate your DatabaseHelper.
+After this, somewhere in your app(most likely your Application class or your Main Activity), you will have to instantiate your DatabaseHelper.
 ```java
 PracticeDatabaseHelper dbHelper = new PracticeDatabaseHelper(this);
 db = dbHelper.getWritableDatabase();